+1.4 Intended Market.
+The Intended Market for this Certification Program includes all products defined in Section 1.3 that are sold for use in the U.S. (including U.S. Territories) and Canada.

+1.5 Basic Model Definitions

-- 1.4 Intended Market.
-The Intended Market for this Certification Program includes all products defined in Section 1.3 that are sold for use in the U.S. (including U.S. Territories) and Canada. - 1.5 Basic Model.
-A Participant's listings of models shall be grouped by product families such that they do not have differing electrical, physical or functional characteristics that affect energy consumption. - 1.5.1 Grandfathered Basic Models.
-Residential Water Heaters and Residential-Duty Commercial Water Heaters as defined in Section 1.2 that: - Have been introduced in commerce prior to July 13, 2015; - Have ratings that met or exceeded the applicable federal standards at the time; and - Have UEF ratings that fall below the federal minimums. - 1.6 Draw Pattern.
+1.5.1 Basic Model.
+A Participant's listings of models shall be grouped by product families such that they do not have differing electrical, physical, or functional characteristics that affect energy consumption.

+1.5.1.1 Grandfathered Basic Models.
+Residential Water Heaters and Residential-Duty Commercial Water Heaters as defined in Section 1.2 that:

+- Have been introduced in commerce prior to July 13, 2015; - Have ratings that met or exceeded the applicable federal standards at the time; and - Have UEF ratings that fall below the federal minimums.

+1.5.1.2 Basic Model Provision for Gas and Electric Storage Models with Ratings Established Using an Alternative Efficiency Determination Method (AEDM).
+Gas and electric storage models with alternate input ratings whose efficiency ratings are established in accordance with 10 CFR 429.70(g), shall be in the same Basic Model within the certification program.
+1.6 Draw Pattern.
 Residential Water Heaters and Residential-duty Commercial Water Heaters, as defined in Section 1.2, shall be tested under a draw profile that depends upon the First Hour Rating (FHR) or the Maximum GPM whichever is applicable.
 See 10 CFR Part 430 Subpart B Appendix E for more details.